 The announcement has been met with a range of responses, from despair that the call for evidence is merely the ill-fated HIPS in different clothing – HIPS lite, son of HIPS, whatever you prefer – to relief that the conveyancing process may become more streamlined and user friendly for all concerned.

 The devil’s always in the detail, of course, and at the time of writing, there hasn’t been any further information from the Department for Innovation, Business & Skills on the timescales involved, although it is thought that reforms may include mandatory early provision of property information and plans to make gazumping illegal, with around £270 million wasted annually on failed house purchases in England and Wales.
 One option on the table is for house purchases to become legally binding earlier in the process, bringing English law in line with Scotland and across Europe, as well as forcing people who pull out of a transaction liable to pay the other party’s costs.

 At this point I should say that I’m hugely in favour of any initiative, which at its core has the ability to achieve better value, fewer delays, greater transparency (and therefore reduce gazumping) and collaboration between all parties involved in a conveyance.
 After all, isn’t that what it’s all about, with everyone driving towards the same goal?
 With the right technology in place, these aims can be achieved.

-Last year, huge strides were taken by the conveyancing sector towards digitalisation, including the launch of Free2Convey.
+Last year, huge strides were taken by the conveyancing sector towards digitalisation.
 I see no signs of this slowing down – if anything, the trend towards transparency within the sector will result in further online product offerings this year.

 Our research into current conveyancing processes revealed that there is huge support among stakeholders for ways to address growing concerns over an increasingly complex conveyancing communication process.
 There is also growing demand for online access to the status of a conveyancing chain, enabling the process to be truly collaborative and transparent.